-In Ancient Greece, Libya was a word used for ‘Africa’ as a whole, the Romans too used it synonymously for Africa, including sometimes specifically the coast that was Carthage.
+In Ancient Greece, Libya was the word used for ‘Africa’ as a whole, and later on too the Romans used it synonymously for Africa, including specifically the coast that was Carthage (Tunisia/Libya).
 According to Max Gluckman, a social anthropologist writing in the 50s and 60s, the town of Benghazi on the Mediterranean Sea (first settled in the 6th c.) is also one of only two recorded places on earth where incest was once culturally acceptable.
 A shithole in other words.
 No wonder Cato exclaimed, Carthago delenda est!

-Anyway, that’s a distraction from the tale of the evening of 11 September 2012.
+Anyway, that’s a distraction from the evening of 11 September 2012.
 My poem below is written, at least in the first section, from the POV not of the ambassador but of a desk dude standing on the roof as a violent, coordinated attack takes place.

-I have long believed, perhaps wrongly it seems, that the US of A always came back for their own but somewhere up the chain, no one took the call.
-The day after, Department of State staff moved in media lockstep with an implausible lie because even by 2012, the administration believed it could continue to fabricate its way out of anything and prolong its dishonest narrative towards successful re-election.
+I have long believed, perhaps wrongly it seems, that the US of A always came back for their own.
+But somewhere up the chain, no one took the call.
+The day after, State department staff moved in media lockstep with an implausible lie because by 2012, the administration as a whole already believed that it could successfully talk and fabricate its way out of absolutely anything.

 What an extraordinary, different, eye-opening, Flight 93 world we now live in, after those eight long grim, corrupt and vainglorious years that no one can quite remember and many want to forget.
-The second section of my poem is imagined from that decidedly less honourable POV, n a sort of teleprompter style.
+The second section of the poem is narrated from that earlier, decidedly less honourable POV delivered in teleprompter style.

 Lights over Benghazi Ainsley Hayes

 I can see the night laid out before me

 We’re looking for the planes that do not come